• Skip to main content

 Parachute Adams

-• A variation of the classic Adams with a parachute hackle for added visibility and buoyancy
+A variation of the classic Adams featuring a parachute hackle for improved visibility and buoyancy.
+Most consistent producer on the river.

 Pale Morning Dun Imitations

-• Low-riding patterns are key during a PMD hatch
+Low-riding patterns are key during PMD hatches, especially when fish are feeding selectively.

-• Missouri River trout often key in on the cripple or spinner stage
+• Trout often prefer the cripple or spinner stage

-• Go-to patterns: High-Vis Spinner, Trusty Rusty Spinner, Film Critic, Last Chance Cripple
+• Go-to patterns: High-Vis Spinner, Rusty Spinner, Film Critic, Last Chance Cripple

 Caddis Patterns

-• Proven patterns include the CDC Caddis, Corn-Fed Caddis, and X Caddis
+• Proven patterns: CDC Caddis, Corn-Fed Caddis, X-Caddis

 Gary LaFontaine’s Buzzball